JK-A2023/Sparta_DevOps/week_4/day_4/monitoring_and_alerting.md

 10. Press Select Metric.
 11. Specific the conditions:
-    1. Give it an appropriate, specific name.
+    1. Do not change the name.
     2. Give it an appropriate Period (i.e., 1 minute)
     3. Choose your % in the `than` box in the conditions section.